bramaudi/quran-api/README.md

 Simple Quran API with media audio ***Syekh.
 Mishary Rashid Alafasy murrotal***.

 ### Disclaimer
-This API data source comes from the combination of several parameters from [api.alquran.cloud](https://api.alquran.cloud) by changing its structure for the better use.
+This API data source comes from the combination of several parameters from [api.alquran.cloud](https://api.alquran.cloud) by changing its structure for the better use and performance.
 (Maybe next time, This API has many data source?)

 ### Endpoint usage
 - [x] `/surah` = Returns the list of surahs in Al-Quran.